moonwake769/simple_blockchain_py/README.md

 # simple_blockchain_py

-The simplest repsentation of the Blockchain written in Python.
+The simplest repsentation of the Blockchain written in Python that helps to follow each vote.